DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Once again, you can view my [reference implementation on CodePen](https://codepen.io/OuterVale/pen/MYgoYzR) and the code as used on this site in [`scroll-indicator.js`](/assets/scripts/scroll-indicator.js).

-### Heading Anchors Copying

-Tying in somewhat with the scroll indication functionality, my client-side [`copy-heading-anchor.js`](/assets/scripts/copy-heading-anchor.js) script adds a button to copy anchor links to headings.

 ### Search

 My entire site is [fully searchable](/search) thanks to the wonderful [Pagefind](https://pagefind.app).
 Each page on my site includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is valuable in being able to narrow down a result.
 It is vital to me that all my content is easily searchable, because I usually find myself needing to locate or reference something on my site a few times per day.